The Four Fastest Ways to Burn a Lead

 Chief Customer Officer, Vendasta

-2. Not enough Points of Contact
+2. Not enough points of contact for business leads

 Another misstep sales organizations can make is not to touch base often enough, or through a mix of different mediums.
 Cadence of contact will vary with every industry, but persistence is important.